This updated guide lists all of the best grain-free dog foods this year.

 A simple ‘grain-free’ label on the package isn’t enough.
 When you’re looking for the best grain-free dog food, you cannot only rely on what the food does not include.
 You will need to be more careful about what’s in the food that you will be feeding your adorable little tail-wagger.

-While high-protein content is pretty much a prerequisite of preparing a grain-free option, you cannot ignore the rest of the nutrients.
+While high-protein content is pretty much a prerequisite for preparing a grain-free option, you cannot ignore the rest of the nutrients.
 Some ingredients can affect the nutrient balance of the finished recipe – and that’s something you cannot ignore.

 Before jumping onto that detail, let’s first talk about the most common ingredients that are added to the blend to replace major grains in recipes, including corn, wheat, barley, rye, rice, and other cereal grains.
 These are:

-- Potatoes – both sweet and white
+• Potatoes – both sweet and white

-These are the acceptable form of grain substitutes that are present in high-quality diet options.
+These are the acceptable forms of grain substitutes that are present in high-quality diet options.
 Legumes are also rich in protein.
 But this doesn’t mean that you can rely on legumes or plant-based proteins.
 In any case, I will always recommend a food option based on animal protein since it is also rich in other nutrients and essential amino acids.

 Keep reading!